To be a pro-vax or not, the COVID-19 vaccine conundrum on Twitter: Influence of Retweets and Replies

-On the other hand, we do not see that jokes and memes are significant in reply tweets, although $55\%$ of these tweets are classified as anti-vax.
-Discussion topics, with expected and observed number of change-tweets which are replies, are presented in Fig.\ \ref{fig:change-reply}.
-These anti-vax replies are dominated by discussion about side effects and mandate.
-Contemporary issues and the conspiracy 'mRNA alters DNA' are found in proportionally more tweets.
-Pro-vax replies were dominated by vaccine development updates, but contemporary issues, pro-vax (general), other viral infections, and debunking anti-vax are relatively more significant in this set.
+The most interesting observation from Fig.\ \ref{fig:change-sources} is that a relatively small proportion of users are associated with numerous change-tweets, i.e., their tweets or threads have driven numerous stance changes.
+More precisely, 6,200 users are linked with more than $50\%$ of the stance changes detected in our dataset, and just 42 users, out of 333,069 unique user IDs, contributed $8\%$ of the total stance changes.
+Supplementary Material contains further details about these 42 users, and also a detailed topic analysis of the retweets where stance changes occurred.

 In COVID-19 vaccine related tweets, reply threads are mostly active discussions between the two opposite camps.
-Figure \ref{fig:reply-graph} shows a connected component from the reply graph from the change-tweets posted on Nov 9, 2020, the first day of the post-vaccine period when preliminary results of Pfizer vaccine were announced \cite{Pfizer-announcement}.
-Edges represent replies in Fig.\ \ref{fig:reply-graph}, and they are directed links between the users who posted the original tweet (source nodes) with the replying users (target nodes).
-Fig.\ \ref{fig:reply-graph} has 186 edges and there are 53 root nodes.
+Figure~\ref{fig:reply-graph} shows a connected component from the reply graph from the change-tweets posted on Nov 9, 2020, the first day of the post-vaccine period, when preliminary results of the Pfizer vaccine were announced \cite{Pfizer-announcement}.
+Edges represent replies in Fig.~\ref{fig:reply-graph}, and they are directed links from the users who posted the original tweet (source nodes) to the replying users (target nodes).
+Figure \ref{fig:reply-graph} has 186 edges and there are 53 root nodes.
 We consider a signed graph, whereby an edge can have a +1 (blue) or -1 (red) weighting.
 For the reply network, the weight of an edge between two nodes is +1 (-1) if the tweet stances of the two nodes are the same (opposite).
-In the reply graph in Fig.\ \ref{fig:reply-graph} with red edges, we can see some debates and exchange of opposing views.
-The social influence played a significant role in driving the dual-stance tweeting.
-Retweets are used primarily as a form of agreement, whereas replies may be more prevalent for debate and discussion with differing view.
+In the reply graph in Fig.~\ref{fig:reply-graph} with red edges, we can see some debates and exchange of opposing views.
+Hundreds of such reply threads are found in the change-tweets, and more details are presented in the Supplementary Material.

-Hundreds of replies in the change-tweet set (as many as 1173) are found to be part of the same thread.
-The majority of the threads were found to have both anti-vax and pro-vax tweets.
-Figure \ref{replies} shows the ratio of pro-vax tweets in a reply thread to the total tweets found in the thread within change-tweets.
-We have selected reply threads with 10 or more tweets.
-There are a couple of hundred threads composed only of anti-vax tweets, though the majority of the threads have more anti-vax tweets.
-These reply threads appear to be genuine debates and engagement of opposing views around COVID-19 vaccine, where change of stances are also taking place.